kubernetes/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 as the liveness probe, but the existence of the readiness probe in the spec means that the Pod will start without receiving any traffic and only start receiving traffic after the probe starts succeeding.
-If your Container needs to work on loading large data, configuration files, or migrations during startup, specify a readiness probe.
+If your container needs to work on loading large data, configuration files, or migrations during startup, specify a readiness probe.

-If you want your Container to be able to take itself down for maintenance, you can specify a readiness probe that checks an endpoint specific to readiness that is different from the liveness probe.
+If you want your container to be able to take itself down for maintenance, you can specify a readiness probe that checks an endpoint specific to readiness that is different from the liveness probe.

 Note that if you just want to be able to drain requests when the Pod is deleted, you do not necessarily need a readiness probe; on deletion, the Pod automatically puts itself into an unready state regardless of whether the readiness probe exists.
-The Pod remains in the unready state while it waits for the Containers in the Pod to stop.
+The Pod remains in the unready state while it waits for the containers in the Pod to stop.

 For more information about how to set up a liveness or readiness probe, see